textclf/fancy-cnn/README.md

 ```
 to your `.theanorc`.

+## Setup

+1. Go to `datasets/aclImdb/`
+2. `./download.sh`
+3. Go to `embeddings/`
+4. `./download.sh`

+This gets all the embeddings from `S3` and sets up the IMDB dataset for processing.
+Yelp instructions forthcoming.

 ## IMDB Dataset

 Run `python prepare-imdb.py` to prepare your data!
 Look at [this](https://github.com/lukedeo/fancy-cnn/blob/master/multichannel-imdb.py) to see how to train the IMDB model.